 Heat olive oil in a Dutch oven on the stovetop over medium-high heat.
 Add onion, carrots, celery, salt and pepper.
 Saute for 5 minutes, stirring occasionally.

-Stir in garlic, thyme and parsley and cook for 1 more minute.
+Stir in garlic, thyme, parsley, & bay leaves, and cook for 1 more minute.
 Add in the chicken stock and chicken breasts, place the lid on the pot, turn to high heat and bring to a boil.
 Once boiling, turn down to a simmer and crack the lid.
 (It will take about 10 minutes to come to a boil.)

 Cook for 15-20 minutes or until chicken reaches an internal temperature of 165 degrees.
 Remove the chicken and allow to cool on a plate.(*See note below).